 We’re The Oakland Arts Review, an international undergraduate literary and arts journal out of Oakland University in Rochester Hills, Michigan.
 Our ambition is to become one of the most prominent literary journals publishing undergraduate writers throughout the world.

-Take a look at our fourth volume, Winter 2019.
+You also might want to take a look at our fourth volume, Winter 2019.
 We’re really proud of it.

 Volume 4 / Winter 2019